In Exercises 13–16, find the indicated binomial probabilities. If... | Channels for Pearson+

 Cumulative Probability

 Cumulative probability refers to the probability of obtaining a value less than or equal to a certain number in a distribution.
-In this case, to find the probability that at least six employees have access to medical care benefits, we can calculate the cumulative probabilities for six, seven, eight, and nine employees and sum these values.
-This approach is essential for determining probabilities for ranges of outcomes in binomial scenarios.
+In this case, to find the probability of at least three supporters, we can either calculate the probabilities for three or more supporters directly or use the complement rule by finding the cumulative probability of having fewer than three supporters and subtracting it from one.

 Recommended video: